squid-cache/squid-cache.github.io/Features/HTTP2.rst

  '''NOTE:''' SPDY has several blocker issues correlating with HTTP and Squid features.
 The blocker problems are marked with {X} .

+ ''' {X} UPDATE 2012-09-27: Due to lack of interest in this project and the SPDY protocol being put forward as a proposal to HTTP/2 it is now very unlikely that Squid will support SPDY specifically.
+The Squid developers are contributing and participating in HTTP/2 protocol design.
+It is very much more likely that Squid will support HTTP/2 formally and only support desired SPDY features which are IEFT approved and placed in the HTTP/2 specification.

 == SPDY from client to Squid ==

 To implement a SPDY receiving port (spdy_port?) in Squid we need to: